johnmcfarlane/papers/cpp/contractual-disappointment.md

 #### Abnormal Program Termination

-A program can be stopped quickly via APIs such as `std::terminate` and `std::abort`.
+A program can be stopped quickly via APIs such as `std::abort`.

 A simple error-handling function can be used much like an assert routine: